Azure for secure worldwide public sector cloud adoption

 - Private Cloud: With Azure Stack Hub, you have full control over network connectivity and can operate Azure Stack Hub in disconnected mode.

-- Data flow restrictions: What provisions exist for approval and documentation of all data exchange between customer and Microsoft for local, in-country deployed cloud services?
+- Data flow restrictions: What provisions exist for approval and documentation of all data exchange between customer and Microsoft for local, in-country/region deployed cloud services?
 Answer: Options vary based on the cloud deployment model.

 - Private cloud: For private cloud deployment using Azure Stack Hub, you can control which data is exchanged with third parties.
 Azure Stack Hub telemetry can be turned off based on your preference and Azure Stack Hub can be operated disconnected.
 Moreover, Azure Stack Hub offers the capacity-based billing model in which no billing or consumption data leaves your on-premises infrastructure.